 There's a good chance someone you know has been talking, posting, or complaining about Whole30 a whole lot lately.
-The program has cultish appeal right now for a few reasons, but mainly because unlike other diets that guarantee weight loss, Whole30 promises to change the way you feel — and also your life.
+Lots of people embark on the 30-day program with cultish appeal at the start of the New Year, because unlike other diets that guarantee weight loss, Whole30 promises to change the way you feel — and also your life.

 According to the Whole30 website, most people report having consistently higher energy levels, boosted athletic performance, better sleep, improved focus and mental clarity, and "a sunnier disposition" after completing the diet.
 And those are just the physical benefits!
 Whole30 will also supposedly change your tastes, habits, and cravings, and the way that you think about food.
 "It could, quite possibly, change the emotional relationship you have with food, and with your body," the website says.
 Damn.